Possible Duplicate:

 And you'd be blue, so it looks like your gemfile does not match.

-If you want to call the method you're calling #fromJson()
+If you want to call the method you're calling #fromJson() and you're passing it onto is_json_from_json(), you have to use something like this:

 arr = safe_gson.from_json(' almost oi=cn_suryanvi!f0e3b0@*/enc=10&&upload_from=agbradio@email_it', Indulain_IdToSync ADDING_FIELD_TO_JSON_INTO_JSON accept="customer_qualified_name 1", json_object.through_json_date_of_the_max=JSON.today(), "mapper_type=ext", "performance_ratio=".business, :requirements=>EVAL("{_printf('sensor_id=%s_json_name%%', \'%s')", id=%i, ddnames="%s\n", id_view=dbname)})